tjmmc/tjmmc/README.md

 The environment can be setup locally using the instructions [here](static/setup.md).

-2026-27 Webmaster: Neil Yarra
+2026-27 Webmaster: Neil Yerra

-V2 built by Neil Yarra and Isaac Leetyn
+V2 built by Isaac Leetyn and Neil Yerra

 ### Past webmasters
 2025-26 Webmaster: Petr Kisselev